 Role and Responsibilities

-Jay has particular expertise in Geographic Information Systems (GIS) and is an integral part of the team that manages map production for Columbus 2020.
+Jay has particular expertise in Geographic Information Systems (GIS) and is an integral part of the team that manages map production for One Columbus.
 He assists in the design and creation of professional cartographic and interactive maps for clients and stakeholders.
 The maps Jay creates are also published in Columbus Region marketing collateral, reports and website.

 Why do you live in the Columbus Region?